dbrugne/donut/README.md

 - [ ] Invite your friend on donut (Facebook)

 **History**
-- [ ] Store discussion message in localstorage
+- [ ] Store posted messages in localstorage
-- [ ] Limit localstorage to n last event [/room]
 - [ ] Message history on arrow up/down based on localstorage
-- [ ] Add [Skype link|autoloader] to load more history on scroll top
-- [ ] No history retrieving in open/join, display only (already in DOM or localstorage) history
 - [ ] Add a cleanup method that empty .messages periodically to avoid memory leak

 **Search**